NeilMacMullen/Textrude/README.md

 Textrude is a cross-platform general-purpose code-generation tool.
 It can easily import data from CSV,YAML, JSON  or plain-text files and apply [Scriban](https://github.com/scriban/scriban) templates to quickly scaffold output files.

 Templates and models can quickly be developed using the bundled TextrudeInteractive tool.
+A command-line executable is provided for easy integration with automated build-systems.

 ![Screenshot of TextrudeInteractive](img/ex1.png)